SSC Leadership and EDI Workshop

 - Health Break

-- Keynote presentation - Dr Sanjiv Chopra: "Leadership styles in the 21st Century: Changing with needs of our profession and patients"
+- Keynote presentation & Q&A - Dr Sanjiv Chopra: "Leadership Lessons from the Pages of History and Contemporary Times"

 - Lunch Break